luapower/fs/fs.md

 `w+`    open and trucate or create; allow reading and writing
 ------- ------------------------------------------------------------------------

-... or an options table with platform-specific fields.
-Fields which represent OR-ed flags must be given either as `'foo bar ...'`, `{foo=true, bar=true}` or `{'foo', 'bar'}`, eg. `{sharing = 'read write'} sets sharing to `FILE_SHARE_READ | FILE_SHARE_WRITE`.
+... or an options table with platform-specific fields which represent OR-ed flags must be given either as `'foo bar ...'`, `{foo=true, bar=true}` or `{'foo', 'bar'}`, eg. `{sharing = 'read write'} sets sharing to `FILE_SHARE_READ | FILE_SHARE_WRITE`.
 All flags are documented in the code.